 - Ending the Criminalization of Poverty: The Price of Justice: America’s Unfair Bail and Prosecution System

-Most recently, PNY held two events that focused on the efforts to close Rikers:
+PNY also held two events that focused on the efforts to close Rikers:

 - Discuss Closing Rikers with Judge Jonathan Lippmann, Glenn Martin and Justice Reform Funders

 - Funders Summit on Justice Reform: The Nation’s Eyes on Rikers